seblucas/www-blog/content/en/tips/test-smtp-configuration.md

-/*
+---
-Title: How to test your SMTP configuration
+title: "How to test your SMTP configuration"
-Description:
-Author: Sébastien Lucas
-Date: 2013/02/08
-Robots: noindex,nofollow
-Language: en
-Tags: debian,windows
-*/
+date: 2013-02-08
+tags: [debian,windows]
+slug: test-smtp-configuration
+aliases: [/en/tips/test-smtp-configuration]
+---
 # How to test your SMTP configuration

 I had problem with mail not being delivered to some person.
 After a lot of search I finally found this site :